RadialDevGroup/ombudsman/management/HIRING.md

  - Write a job description.
  - Audit the contract for the position.
  - Write or review the interview.
-   - Is there someone doing this jb who can write the interview?
+   - Is there someone doing this job who can write the interview?
    - Does there need to be a demonstration or portfolio portion?

 ## When We Interview